MARY KAY NEUMANN

 HELEN R. KLEBESADEL

 Helen Klebesadel is best known for her environmental and women centered artworks.
 Her watercolors push the traditional boundaries of the medium in scale, content, and technique.
-Helen was a tenured professor and chair of the art department at Lawrence University before becoming Director of the UW System Women’s Studies Consortium, now at UW-Madison.
+Helen was a tenured professor and chair of the art department at Lawrence University (1990-2000) before becoming Director of the University of Wisconsin System Women’s Studies Consortium, (2000-2018).
+Helen now maintains an art studio in Madison, WI, focusing on art-making and private teaching and coaching.

-Helen exhibits her work nationally and internationally, including showing her watercolors in several American Embassies through the Arts in the Embassies Program.
+Klebesadel exhibits her work nationally and internationally, including showing her watercolors in several American Embassies through the Arts in the Embassies Program.
 The Bergstrom-Mahler Museum presented her first solo museum exhibition in 1994.
-Her artwork is represented in the art collections of the American Council on Education, Lawrence University, UW Hospitals and Clinics, Central Wisconsin Center, the Dubuque Medical Clinic, the St. Francis Medical Center in Grand Island, Nebraska and numerous private collections.
+Her artwork is represented in the art collections of the American Council on Education, The Racine Art Museum, Lawrence University, UW Hospitals and Clinics, Central Wisconsin Center, the Dubuque Medical Clinic, the St. Francis Medical Center in Grand Island, Nebraska and numerous private collections.
 Several of her watercolors addressing environmental themes are also in the collections of the UW-Madison”s Nelson Institute for Environmental Studies. as well as the University’s Trout Lake Research Station.
-Helen’s public commissions include a twelve-foot watercolor for Ellen and Peter Johnson HospiceCare Residence, and a series of large watercolors for the new University Hospital in Madison, Wisconsin.
+Helen’s public commissions include a twelve-foot watercolor for Ellen and Peter Johnson HospiceCare Residence, and a series of large watercolors for UW Hospitals and Clinics in Madison, Wisconsin.

 Helen's art works can be seen on her artist website here.